Last Updated on Sep 29, 2025 by Kurt Dunphy

 Thomson Reuters has integrated CoCounsel with its product set since purchasing CaseText.
 This AI-powered solution can benefit large offices with many team members, extensive documentation, and complex workflows.

-CoCounsel focuses on automating tasks rather than providing customized solutions.
-It performs in-depth contract analysis to identify bottlenecks.
-Attorneys may find it useful during case preparations due to its ability to quickly search relevant databases for case citations.
-Thomson Reuters recently introduced several new features for users, including:
+CoCounsel performs in-depth contract analysis to identify areas for improvement.
+Attorneys may find it useful when preparing cases due to its ability to quickly search relevant databases for case citations.
+Thomson Reuters recently introduced several new features, including:

-• Inline Citations: Helps verify sources and check accuracy manually.
+• Inline Citations: Helps verify sources and check accuracy.

 • Document Comparison: Offers side-by-side automated summaries and review options.